Bognor Regis – St Wilfrid, Victoria Drive

 Reredos: (removed here from St John the Baptist, London Road after 1971) War memorial by F E Howard, 1919 (1 p20 – as ‘F G Howard’).
 It consists of separate carved panels.
 The centre one was changed by the same artist in 1934 from the Transfiguration to the Resurrection (ibid p37).

 Statue: (West end) Christ Ascendant by U Nimptsch, 1964, bronze and over life-size.
-This was originally placed on the east wall and was moved first into the south transept in 1977 to allow sufficient space for the installation of the reredos (ibid) and more recently to its present position.
+This was originally placed on the east wall and was moved first into the south transept in 1977 to allow sufficient space for the installation of the reredos (ibid) and in 2009 to its present position.

 1. P Green and J Hawkins: Parish Church of St Wilfrid, Bognor, nd [c2014]